 How can I learn more about food allergy testing?

-At my Toronto clinics, I offer Rocky Mountain Analytical’s IgG Food Allergy test.
-They offer more information here.
-You can also book a complimentary 15 minute consult with me to discuss whether or not food sensitivity testing can help you achieve your goals for a vibrant, healthy life.
+At my Toronto clinics, I offer Rocky Mountain Analytical’s IgG Food Sensitivity test (RMA FST).
+The blood draw is done through your local Life Labs.
+You can read more about the RMA FST test here.
+You can also book a complimentary 15 minute consult with me to discuss whether or not food sensitivity testing can help you achieve your goals for a balanced, healthy diet.

 The advice provided in this article is for informational purposes only.
 It is meant to augment and not replace consultation with a licensed health care provider.
 Consultation with a Naturopathic Doctor or other primary care provider is recommended for anyone suffering from a health problem.